-The Maryland Department of Assessments and Taxation is a customer-focused agency that works to ensure property is accurately assessed, business records are appropriately maintained, and necessary tax-related information is conveyed to state agencies and local jurisdictions.
-The Department's responsibilities can generally be split into three main areas: Business Services, Real Property and Tax Credits.
+The Maryland Department of Assessments and Taxation (also known as the State Department of Assessments and Taxation, or SDAT) is a customer-focused agency that works to ensure property is accurately assessed, business records are appropriately maintained, and necessary tax-related information is conveyed to state agencies and local jurisdictions.
+The Department's responsibilities can generally be split into three main areas: Business Services, Real Property Valuation and Property Tax

 The Business Services Division is comprised of the Business Charter Unit and Business Property Valuation Unit.
 The Business Charter Unit helps create businesses and ensures that the documents they file meet the requirements of Maryland law.
 The Business Property Valuation Unit values items that businesses own, lease, or use in order to operate and are subject to taxation by local jurisdictions.